schlick7/LuteForMobile/docs/stuff.md

 - source myenv/bin/activate
   - python3 -m lute.main

+Update HelpScreen

 # Statistics Screen
-For the Wordcount lets create a Current Day streak and a Biggest Day streak stat. any day with a wordcount over 1 should count.
+For the Wordcount lets create a Current Day streak and a Longest Day streak stat. any day with a wordcount of 1 or more should count.

 # Terms Screen

 # Reader

-Book is resetting to page 1 on app load

-I don't want a bottom bar on the ReadScreen.
-There is a nav bar that appears at the bottom of the page of text that currently has an all known button and nav controls.
-That is where I want to add a second line and have the todays words read and words known display.
-This is what the settings toggle should turn on/off as well as the bar in the SentenceReader
+lets also make the orignal sentence in the AI translation modal be collapsible

 # TTS
 - Future: add a selector in language settings to apply TTS voices based on languages.
+- Make the audio stopable.
+Don't need pause.
+Just play and stop.

 # Sentence Reader